 n 1996 guitarist and songwriter "Wizard Oz" (Real Name: Glenn McGuire) placed a local classified ad in the Vancouver, Canada area asking for talented musicians to follow him in a band named Snakebite.
 It wasn't long before he found some followers for the 1997 demo.
 McGuire met Mark Sandquist and the pair collaborated on previously written solo material, and soon after showed up at the door of Dublin Street Studios, where Adam Matheny (owner and drum player) enjoyed their sound so much he joined their team to play skins during the recording of their demo set.
 (These three demo tracks Dream Girl, That's Life, and Mind Full Of Guilt would later appear on their debut CD).
 Adam's engineering schedule, however, shortened his career with the outfit, and in the winter of 1997 he was replaced with Abe Michaud (ex-Sally Bash/of Dragline).
 In the winter of 1997, a 4 track demo was completed, including the tracks Make My Day and Mind Full Of Guilt with James Chang (ex-Sacred Blade) on vocals.
 In August of 1997 Paul LeComte (ex-Casm/ex-Tyrant (Canada)/ex-Anesthesia/ex-Sally Bash) completed their line up by permanently filling the vocals and drum slot respectively.
-But their growing pains hadn't ended yet for a naming conflict forced them to change in September of1998 to Snake Eyes.
+But their growing pains hadn't ended yet for a naming conflict forced them to change their name in September of 1998 to Snake Eyes.

 August 6, 1999 marked the launch day of their debut CD The Journey Begins in select stores in Canada and Ireland.
 The album featured straight-up old-fashioned NWOBHM, mostly pre-Iron Maiden, even if that band played a heavy influence.
 Clad in rivets and leather, Snake Eyes reminded the listener of a time gone by and desperate to be relived.
 Snake Eyes would be one of the forerunners in the "New Wave Revivalist" movement in the 1990s.
 By 2001 they were receiving international exposure by 'Emperor Multimedia' and its 'Diskery' subsidiary.